 So are we calling this a miracle product?
 No. OK, maybe.
 I mean, listen to this testimonial, one of Rossi’s favorites about the Womanizer: “A woman who had gone through chemotherapy got in touch.
 She said through all of her treatments, her libido was down.
 She didn’t feel like having sex.
 She’d tried other products really to no effect.
 Nothing was working.
 She came upon the Womanizer, and she felt the need to contact us because she hadn’t had that pleasure in six years, and it brought her to tears.”

 The first generation of the Womanizer was called the Delight.
 The new version, only on the American market now for a few months, is called the Deluxe with some added speeds and a change in aesthetics.
 Aesthetics seems pretty dang important to epi24, the company who produces the Womanizer.
 The look of the product is actually one of spokesperson Rossi’s favorite things.
 She said, “I have to hand it to the designers.
 It’s so innocuous.
 It’s very approachable.
 Aside from the amazing technology and effectiveness of the product, I do love the design.”

-This can be important for women especially when, say, traveling through airline security, but also for women who’ve never owned a vibrator before.
+This can be important for women especially when, say, traveling through airline security, but also for people who’ve never owned a vibrator before.
 Thankfully, we’ve moved past the huge penis shapes of old.
 As Rossi pointed out, “Vibrators have been changing over the years: less and less of those phallic vibrators and more things that are aesthetically pleasing.
 The Womanizer is not intended to be an affront in any way.
 It’s something you can feel comfortable owning and not embarrassed about.”